wiz0u/WTelegramClient/README.md

 There are other configuration items that are queried to your method but returning `null` let WTelegramClient choose a default adequate value.
 Those shown above are the only ones that have no default values and should be provided by your method.
 Returning `null` for verification_code or password will show a prompt for console apps, or an error otherwise.
-Returning an empty string for verification_code requests resending the code through another method (SMS or Call).
+Returning `""` for verification_code requests resending the code through another method (SMS or Call).

 Another simple approach is to pass `Environment.GetEnvironmentVariable` as the config callback and define the configuration items as environment variables.
 Undefined variables get the default `null` behavior.

 Finally, if you want to redirect the library logs to your logger instead of the Console, you can install a delegate in the `WTelegram.Helpers.Log` static property.
-Its `int` argument is the log severity, compatible with the classic [LogLevel enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel)
+Its `int` argument is the log severity, compatible with the [LogLevel enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel)

 # Example of API call

 >ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

-All the Telegram API classes/methods are fully documented through Intellisense: Place your mouse over a class/method name, or start typing the call arguments to see a tooltip display their description, the list of derived classes and a web link to the official API page.
+All the Telegram API classes/methods are fully documented through Intellisense: Place your mouse over a class/method name, or start typing the call arguments to see a tooltip displaying their description, the list of derived classes and a web link to the official API page.

 The Telegram [API object classes](https://corefork.telegram.org/schema) are defined in the `TL` namespace, and the [API functions](https://corefork.telegram.org/methods) are available as async methods of `Client`.